Your Baby at 23 Weeks

 If your test shows high blood-glucose levels, you’ll need to take the second screen, called a glucose tolerance test.
 It’s more time-consuming than the first but provides an official diagnosis.
 First, you must fast overnight (for 8 to 14 hours).
 The next morning, you go to the doctor and drink a very sugary drink, Glucola.
 Your care provider will take samples of your blood every hour for the next 3 hours to see if your body is handling sugar well, or struggling to control it.

-23 Weeks Pregnant: To-Do List
+23 Weeks Pregnant To-Do List

 What’s your partner’s leave policy?: By now you’ve probably alerted your boss to your pregnancy and mapped out your leave plan.
 But what about your partner?
 The first few weeks after birth are a crucial time for baby bonding.
 Talk about what’s possible and make sure your partner knows his or her family leave policy at work.

-Steer clear of germs: Pregnancy hormones can make your mucous membranes swell and it’s so miserable catching a cold while pregnant.
+Steer clear of germs: Pregnancy hormones can make your mucus membranes swell and it’s so miserable catching a cold while pregnant.
 Carry hand sanitizer and clean, clean, clean.
 (Especially after shaking hands or grabbing door handles, stair bannisters, etc).
 Also, a Neti pot can be useful.
 This little teacup-shaped device can help relieve congestion by irrigating your nose and sinuses.
 Just be sure to rinse it well between uses and only fill it with a sterile saline solution.

 Go on a babymoon: If you plan to travel during your pregnancy, sooner is better.
 Your energy is probably at its peak during the 2nd trimester, so you’ll have more fun and won’t be as bothered if the hotel bed is not perfect.
 Most experts warn against flying after 34 weeks because of a higher risk of thrombosis (deep vein clotting).
 And, do you really want to be in a totally foreign place—away from your doctor and hospital—during this sensitive period when premature deliveries usually happen?
 Lastly, make sure to check the CDC’s site for travel guidelines and health advisories to avoid things like Zika or seasonal illnesses.
+(Or consider a babymoon staycation!)

 Pregnancy Lingo Lesson: Episiotomy, Crowning, Shoulder Dystocia